For Greek students who hold a bachelor's degree from a Greek institution of higher education and possess an excellent academic record.

 - Scanned copy of your passport as well as scanned copy of any valid U.S. visa issued within the last 4 years.
 If you do not yet have a passport, you will need to include a copy of your ID card.

 - Three letters of reference are requested as part of your Fulbright application.
-Your recommenders should complete and submit the forms through the Embark online system once you have registered them.
-All candidates should inform their referees that they need to submit their letter of reference online the latest by February 11, 2019.
+All candidates should register their referees to the online application platform.
+All candidates should inform their referees that they will need to submit their letters of reference online the latest by February 10, 2020.
 All letters should be written in English.
 The letters of reference should be written by professors with whom you have studied or pursued research or by someone who has supervised your work as related to your proposed field of study.
-Please ensure that both pages of the form are completed.

-- Signature Form: Upon submission of your online application you must print out, sign, and email this form (the very last page of your online application before submission) to your Fulbright Program Coordinator in order to include it in your file.
+- Signature Form: upon submission of your online application you must print out, sign, and email this form to your Fulbright Program Coordinator in order to include it in your file.

-- All candidates are requested to submit one hard copy of their completed Embark application to the Fulbright Foundation, 6 Vassilissis Sofias str., 10674 Athens, (attn: Greek Program Coordinator) within 10 days of their Embark application submission (you can submit a copy in person or send it by mail/courier).
+- All candidates are requested to submit one hard copy of their completed and submitted application incl. portfolio (if applicable) to the Fulbright Foundation, 6 Vassilissis Sofias str., 10674 Athens, (attn: Greek Program Coordinator) within 10 days of its online submission.
+We encourage students to submit their final application in person to the Foundation.

-IMPORTANT DATES FOR 2019-2020 FULBRIGHT AWARDS FOR GRADUATE STUDENTS
+IMPORTANT DATES FOR 2020-2021 FULBRIGHT AWARDS FOR GREEK GRADUATE STUDENTS

 ONLINE APPLICATION SUBMISSION DEADLINE:

 Location: Crown Plaza Hotel